Lazy-Solutions/AdvancedSceneManager/flow/nodes/ObjectReferenceNode.md

 # Object Reference Node

-Provides references to assets that are not tied to a scene, such as ScriptableObjects, prefabs, or shared data.
+The **Object Reference Node** provides references to assets that are not tied to a specific scene, such as ScriptableObjects, prefabs, or shared data.

-**Location:**
+**Location in Search:**
-Values > References
+`Values > References`

-## Types
+## Available Node Types

 - **CollectionReferenceNode**
-  Reference a collection of objects.
+  Reference an ASM Collection.

 - **SceneReferenceNode**
-  Reference a scene.
+  Reference a specific Scene.

 - **FlowReferenceNode**
-  Reference another flow.
+  Reference another Flow asset.

 - **ScriptableObjectReferenceNode**
-  Reference a ScriptableObject.
+  Reference any ScriptableObject.

 - **VariableReferenceNode**
-  Reference a variable.
+  Reference a Flow Variable.